-There are nineteen Districts and five Regions of the Unitarian Universalist Association (UUA) in North America.
-The mission of the UUA Districts is to serve as the primary local resource for congregations and to help extend Unitarian Universalist influence in the larger community.
+The Unitarian Universalist Association represents 1,041 liberal religious congregations across the United States.
+There are sixteen Districts and one Region of the Unitarian Universalist Association (UUA) in North America.
+Each of the sixteen Districts is also part of a Region.
+Their mission is to serve and support local congregations and to help extend UU influence in the larger community.

 The Rev. Nancy Bowen serves as Regional Lead for the Pacific Western Region.
 She is also the District Executive for the UUA in the Mountain Desert.
 In her role as Regional Lead, Nancy works closely with our four District Boards to coordinate and evaluate the efforts of UUA field staff.

 Meet the UUA field staff serving the districts of the Pacific Western Region on our “About Us” page.